ernesto-albarez/talentpipe-monolith/README.md

 ## Building for production

-To optimize the talentpipe application for production, run:
+To optimize the monolith application for production, run:

     ./gradlew -Pprod clean bootWar